 ENGL 214 - Writing Matters: English Literature and Academic Interpretation I

 This course, along with its complement, Writing Matters: English Literature and Academic Interpretation II, builds students' skills as critical readers and writers through the discipline of English.
 Students learn to be sophisticated readers of literature, and to examine the assumptions and implications of a wide array of texts as well as culture.
 The courses develop students' sensitivity to language use and their appreciation of the relationship between form and content.
-Students will learn about the range of literary genres, periods, and geographic locations, as well as specific terms and devices for reading lyric poems, non-fiction, and one long work (novel or drama).
+Students will learn a range of global literary genres from various periods including specific terms and devices for reading lyric poems, non-fiction, and one long work (novel or drama).
 Assignments will introduce stages one and two of a cumulative research paper methodology, with stages three and four completed in the complement course.
 Through interpretative practices, we are able to examine the literary foundations of our worldviews and look on the world, ourselves, and others anew.

 ENGL 215 - Writing Matters: English Literature and Academic Interpretation II

 This course, along with its complement, Writing Matters: English Literature and Academic Interpretation I, builds students' skills as critical readers and writers through the discipline of English.
 Students learn to be sophisticated readers of literature, and to examine the assumptions and implications of a wide array of texts as well as culture.
 The courses develop students' sensitivity to language use and their appreciation of the relationship between form and content.
-Students will learn about the range of literary genres, periods, and geographic locations, as well as specific terms and devices for reading narrative poetry, short stories, and two long works (novel or drama).
+Students will learn a range of global literary genres from various periods including specific terms and devices for reading narrative poems, short stories, and two long works (novel or drama).
 Building from the complement course, assignments will complete stages three and four of a cumulative research paper methodology.
 Through interpretative practices, we are able to examine the literary foundations of our worldviews and look on the world, ourselves, and others anew.

 ENGL 311 - Introduction to Medieval British Literature